• Value-based care

 Breaking The Cycle

 Know your resources.
-There are a multitude of therapy options, specific programs, and treatment plans available that focus on clinical depression and AUD.
+There are a multitude of therapy options, specific programs, and treatment plans available that focus on clinical depression and alcohol addiction.
 Cognitive Behavioral Therapy (CBT) is designed to help you become aware of feelings that cause depression and a desire to use alcohol.
 It also helps teach coping skills that you can use to live a healthier lifestyle.
-Medication-assisted therapy may combine talk-therapy tactics with prescribed medications like naltrexone that help alleviate withdrawal and reduce the risk of relapse.
+Medication-assisted therapy may combine talk-therapy tactics with prescribed medications like naltrexone that help alleviate withdrawal and reduce the risk of relapse

-Along with support groups, there are also inpatient/outpatient recovery programs for both AUD and depression.
-These programs allow you to connect with others with similar experiences and professional support who will help you throughout your recovery.
+Consider inpatient/outpatient recovery programs.
+These programs are available for both alcohol addiction and depression.
+They allow you to connect with others with similar experiences and provide professional support to help you throughout your recovery.

-• Consider Eleanor Health!
-Here at Eleanor Health, we help anyone concerned about their mental health or affected by substance use live amazing lives.
-We offer care and treatment that takes into account the whole individual, meaning that we focus largely on one’s life experiences, cultures, and values when offering assistance.
+Consider Eleanor Health!
+We offer care and treatment that takes into account the whole individual, meaning that we focus on one’s life experiences, cultures, and values when offering assistance.
 With resources available in medication-assisted treatment, therapy & counseling, psychiatry, recovery coaching, and more, we are dedicated to helping you get to a place where you feel happy and healthy.

 If you are seeking help with your loved one’s addiction, contact us today or complete our quick contact form below, to speak with an addiction treatment specialist.